Mike520/KMIPv2.0-Client-Applications/README.md

 # KMIPv2.0-Client-Applications
-Client applications for implementation of KMI v2.0
+Client applications for implementation of KMIP v2.0